Sarah-Bue/tic-tac-toe/README.md

 ![Feedback Image](assets/readme-files/popup-feedback.png)
 - Clicking on the "Feedback" button opens the "Feedback" popup.
-- It overlaps the board to focus the player's attention on the form.
+- It overlaps the board to focus the user's attention on the form.
-- The form allows the player to provide feedback about their experience with the game.
+- The form allows the user to provide feedback about their experience with the game.
 - When the "Feedback" popup is open, the "Feedback" button below the board is hidden.
 - The section can be closed by using the "X" button in the top right corner.
 This will make the original button reappear below the board.